So how about some good news for a change?!

 She mentioned mucuna pruriens as an herb used to increase dopamine in Parkinson’s patients.

-, the precursor to dopamine., also called velvet bean, is a tropical legume with mature seeds containing 4-7% L-dopa
+Mucuna pruriens, also called velvet bean, is a tropical legume with mature seeds containing 4-7% L-dopa, the precursor to dopamine.

 It’s effectiveness is very impressive.
 See, “The Magic Velvet Bean of Mucuna pruriens”